 Return to Airbnb to add these numbers to your listing and your registration process will be complete.

 Different counties and different cities have different requirements for Hosts.
-In Palm Beach County, as a Host, you are responsible for obtaining a TDT account number, BTR number and assessing your tax obligations for any short-term stays.
-We encourage you to go to the County’s website to find out more regarding your tax obligations.
+In Palm Beach County, as a Host, you are responsible for obtaining a Tourist Development Tax (TDT) account number, Business Tax Receipt (BTR) number, and assessing your tax obligations for any short-term stays.
+Palm Beach County requires you to collect the TDT from the guest and remit it via your TDT account number.
+TDT is 6% of total taxable rental receipts.
+Find out more on how to collect and remit TDT for your listing(s).
+We encourage you to go to the county’s website to find out more regarding your tax obligations.

 If you have any questions about your tax obligations as a Host in Palm Beach County, contact the Palm Beach County tax specialists at (561) 355-3547 or ClientAdvocate@pbctax.com.